Capstone-MNRoom/Capstone-MNRoom-FE/README.md

 # CAPSTONE PROJECT (MN ROOM)

-The purpose we built this project to compelete bootcamp task.
+The purpose we built this project to compelete bootcamp Final Project.

 ## Deployment